PLAST-Community/PLAST/README.md

 - [A Pattern LAnguage for Systemic Transformation (PLAST) - (re)Generative of Commons](http://www.academia.edu/9138366/A_Pattern_LAnguage_for_Systemic_Transformation_PLAST_-_re_Generative_of_Commons)
 - [Wiki as Pattern Language](http://www.hillside.net/plop/2013/papers/Group6/plop13_preprint_51.pdf) by Ward Cunningham.
 Elaborations on Pattern languages, wiki, and Smallest Federated Wiki.
 - Presentation at Purplsoc 2015 [Towards a 4th generation pattern language](http://www.slideshare.net/helenefinidori/plast-presentationpurplsoc-v3).
 Highlights on what PLAST does, and how it is operationalized, as a use case for a new generation of pattern languages.
 Includes more details on the what/how/why framework.
 As basis for a paper in the proceedings of Purplsoc book.
+- Draft paper to soon be published in the proceedings of the Purplsoc 2015 conference- [Towards a fourth generation pattern language: Patterns as epistemic threads for systemic orientation](https://www.academia.edu/17543428/Towards_a_Fourth_Generation_Pattern_Language_Patterns_as_Epistemic_Threads_for_Systemic_Orientation)